-At times, advertising seems like a divided field in regards to the type of professionals it employs.
-Even on the side of advertising creativity, you have the art directors and copywriters whose effectiveness is contingent upon coming up with concepts that are thought provoking and unique, and on other side, the account planners who rely on research and insights to inform and apply structure to the development of the creative idea.
+At times, advertising seems like a divided field.
+Employers hire different types of professionals to fulfill varying tasks.
+On the advertising creativity side, you have the art directors and copywriters whose effectiveness depends on coming up with unique, thought-provoking concepts.
+On the nuts and bolts side, the account planners rely on research and insights to inform and apply structure to concept development

-Coming from two different spectrums of the drawing board, there is plentiful opportunity for opposition when it comes to brand and product development.
-Rather than focusing on the differences in approach, both parties must learn how to blend the evaluation and creative process simultaneously in order to create the ideal environment for an effective creative process.
-Failure to do so may result in gridlock and uninformed judgment of creative concepts and themes.
+Coming from two different spectrums of the drawing board, there are plentiful opportunities for the opposition when it comes to brand and product development.
+Rather than focusing on the differences in approach, both parties must learn how to blend the evaluation and creative process simultaneously.
+This fosters the ideal environment for effective development.
+Failure to do so may result in gridlock and uninformed judgment of imaginative concepts and themes.

 The Application of Analytical Thinking

-The most effective brands are those who were conceived through the merge of creative branding ideas and a comprehensive understanding of the research conducted to understand the marketplace, the product and the consumer.
-Analytical thinking is critical to break down the research into usable insights that will guide the creative process.
+The most effective brands merge of original branding ideas and a comprehensive understanding of the research conducted to understand the marketplace, the product, and the consumer.
+Analytical thinking breaks down research into usable insights that will guide the creative process.
 Only through this type of careful analysis can opportunities be discovered, audience engagement and the correct positioning can be achieved within the competitive landscape of the brand.

-Analytical thinkers need to apply their process for the following areas for their skill to be appreciated:
+Analytical thinkers need to apply their process for the following areas to prove themselves:

-- Communication.
-Being able to communicate the patterns and solutions that you find in large data sets are a feat unto itself.
-This takes the form of reporting and presenting your findings and effectively streamlining processes for improved productivity.
+Communication.
+Communicating the patterns and solutions that you find in large swaths of data is a feat unto itself.
+You have to report and present your findings, effectively streamlining processes for improved productivity.

-- Creativity.
-Even though we are talking about analyzing, it also takes part of your right-side brain to extrapolate the data that others do not see and then come up with strategic planning to synthesize the process into a new model and accomodate the budgets accordingly.
+Creativity.
+Even though we’re talking about analyzing, your right-side brain extrapolates the data that others don’t see and then comes up with strategic planning.
+This strategy can synthesize the process into a new model and accommodate the budgets.

-- Having the right conclusions, means mining from the right data.
+Research.
+Having the right conclusions means mining from the right data.
 A good analyzer is a good investigator, separating facts from fluff in your inventory of information from which to draw strategy.

 Feed the Creative Process

-Since analytical thinking helps feed the creative process by inferring buyer motivations and preferences, creative professionals can walk into the creative development meeting knowing what they want to achieve through a well-crafted creative brief.
-In turn, time spent developing, testing and evaluating creative concepts can be reduced significantly.
-A good creative brief produced by the account planner with a firm base on the thorough understanding of the research insights will reduce the likelihood of a contest between creatives and account planners over the creative strategy and executions.
+Since analytical thinking helps feed the creative process by inferring buyer motivations and preferences, professionals can walk into the development meeting knowing what they want to achieve through a well-crafted brief.
+In turn, time spent developing, testing and evaluating potential concepts can be reduced significantly.
+A good creative brief produced by the account planner with a firm base on the thorough understanding of the research insights will reduce the likelihood of a contest between creatives and account planners over the strategy and executions.

 A good creative brief is the ideal love child between creative and analytical thinking.
 This is why looking at problems or situations from a fresh perspective can provide atypical solutions.
 In order to feed creative thinking, try using unstructured approaches such as brainstorming.
 If a structured process is required, then try lateral thinking, a form of structured creative thinking.
 Lateral thinking changes the frame of reference.
 Left-brain thinking tries to meet problems head-on while lateral thinking wants to bypass problems completely with a radically different approach.